mpwalsh8/wpgform/readme.txt

 == Changelog ==

+= Version 0.27 =
+* Added ability to check and warn for old and/or unsupported browsers.
+There is an option on the WordPress Google Form settings page to enable this check.
+When an old or unsupported browser is detected, a message will be displayed on top of the form.
+The browser check is based on the same functionality that WordPress uses on the Dashboard.
+* Changed default custom confirmation behaviour has reverted back to using a javascript redirect as it did from v0.11 through v0.25.
+* Added new shortcode attribute, __style__, to control how confirmation pages should be handled.
+There are two options:  __style='redirect'__ which is the default and __style='ajax'__ which loads the page content via AJAX.
+* Added new CSS classes to support errors and warnings for the browser check and the inability to load Google Forms.
+* Cleaned up Options page GUI.

 = Version 0.26 =
-* Added new shortcode attribute "email='on|off'", default is 'off'.
+* Added new shortcode attribute __email='on|off'__, the default setting is 'off'.
-* Changed confirmation page from a hard redirect to a Ajax load.
+* Changed confirmation page from a hard redirect to an AJAX page load.
 * Added new email format choice on the Options page, default is HTML.
 * Cleaned up some dead code and comments.

 = Version 0.25 =
 * Fixed problem with checkbox processing when using the prefix attribute.
 * Fixed problem with hiding legal links when using the prefix attribute.
-* Fixed problem with legal='off' attribute not being processed correctly.
+* Fixed problem with __legal='off'__ attribute not being processed correctly.

 = Version 0.24 =
 * Fixed minor typos and other assorted nits.